 Skip to main content

 A network of railways once covered the island, linking towns and isolated villages as well as the state's mining and industrial centres through often rugged terrain.
+Travellers can still take scenic rides through Tasmania's wilderness and into cities and towns full of history on a number of unique railway experiences.

 For a shorter introduction to the region’s rail history, a visit to the Don River Railway in Devonport offers scenic rides in vintage rail cars beside the tranquil river to Coles Beach.
 This line was originally built in 1862 for transporting timber and to service a small coal mine.
+Or return to the 1900s, when the small mining town of Tullah could only be reached by railway, with a ride on the steam locomotive Wee Georgie Wood.

 Don River Railway